xixiaofinland/sf.nvim/README.md

 - Re-run the last test command `<leader>tr`

 (check the Key section for their corresponding keys and user commands if needed)

+## ⚡Apex Test with code coverage

+Some test commands come with code coverage information such as `<leader>tA`, `<leader>tT`.
+After running these commands successfully, the uncovered code lines for corresponding Apex show with the red color icon next to the line number.
+The line coverage icon shows automaticall if the `auto_display_sign` setting is set to `true`.
+You can also run `\s` hotkey (or `require'sf'.toggle_sign()`) to toggle this feature.

+For example:

 ## 🖥️ Integrated terminal